Musculoskeletal tumors are a rare and diverse group of tumors. Benign bone and soft tissue tumors are 100 times more common than malignant tumors.

 A musculoskeletal tumor could be primary – originating in the tissue itself or secondary or metastatic tumor which spreads from other parts of the body.

-Breast, lung, thyroid, kidney and prostate are most common organs responsible for metastatic tumors.
+Breast, lung, thyroid, kidney, and prostate are the most common organs responsible for metastatic tumors.

 With new chemotherapeutic drugs and regimens and as a result of advances in imaging and surgical techniques has improved the outcome for musculoskeletal tumors.

 Classification of Musculoskeletal Tumors

 Bone develops from primitive mesenchyme.
 From this, by differentiation, there develops a common immediate precursor to the fibroblast, the chondroblast, the osteoclast, and the fibroblast, to produce bone, cartilage, the absorption of bone or collagen.